vnali/craft-asset-indexes-extra-docs/README.md

   - You can't edit item type for this option later if there is a log record referring to the this created option.

 `Field Mapping`
-If you want to use an indexed asset on a created item, specify the custom field for this asset.
+If you want to use the indexed asset on the custom field of the created item, specify the custom field for this asset.

 `Select users`
 Specify which users van use this option.